lucaferranti/GeometricTheoremProver.jl/docs/src/index.md

 ## Overview

-A Julia Package that can prove theorems in Euclidean geometry using the Ritt-Wu method.
+A Julia package that can prove theorems in Euclidean geometry.
+Currently, it supports only Ritt-Wu method.
+For a brief overview check [this video](https://www.youtube.com/watch?v=q_08LE4UOU8) at JuliaCon2022.

-## Quickstart
+## Installation

 Install the package with